openml/continual-automl/README.md

 Scripts and original results files for the paper "Adaptation Strategies for Automated Machine Learning on Evolving Data".
-The graphs in the paper and the data are also provided.
+The graphs in the paper are also provided.
+Data is available on OpenML.
 For each library, there are 6 different options representing the following adaptation strategies:

  - AS-0 Detect & Increment
  - AS-1 Detect & Retrain